utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

  also includes a more comprehensive description of each function's semantics.

-Each function definition should appropriately use the arguments and return the correct type declared in the method signature. **Your code should include `tokenizer.h` and not modify the the declarations it contains.**
+Each function definition should appropriately use the arguments and return the correct type declared in the method declaration. **Your code should include `tokenizer.h` and not modify the the declarations it contains.**

 Lastly, you are **not allowed to use any libraries except stdio.h and stdlib.h** in your source code.